ImtiAdrali/hello-world/README.md

    ```
    Docker Compose is a tool for defining and running multi-container Docker applications.
 You can create a docker-compose.yml file that
    specifies the image to use for each service and use the docker-compose up command to start the containers.

+## Save the image to a tar archive

+  The ```docker save``` command is used to save one or more Docker images to a tar archive file.
+This can be useful for moving images between different
+  Docker hosts or for backup and restoration purposes.